Call

 Both California law and federal law prohibit employment discrimination on the basis of a worker’s disability.
 The Americans with Disabilities Act (ADA) requires that employers across the nation provide reasonable accommodations – or changes to the workplace or the job itself – to allow employees with disabilities to be able to do their job.

 Likewise, under the California Fair Employment and Housing Act (CFEHA), employers may not discriminate against individuals based on medical conditions.
 Many times medical conditions also overlap with mental or physical disabilities.
-California law also requires employers provide reasonable accommodations.
+California law also requires employers to provide reasonable accommodations.

 What Is the Definition of Reasonable Accommodations?